Hōki, Tottori: Demography

-Per Japanese census data, the population of Kōfu has been as follows.
+Per Japanese census data, the population of Hōki has been as follows.

 History

 The area of Hōki was part of ancient Hōki Province.
 During the Edo Period, it was part of the holdings of the Ikeda clan of Tottori Domain.
 Following the Meiji restoration. the area was organized into villages within Hino District and Saihaku District, Tottori on October 1, 1889 with the establishment of the modern municipalities system.
 Hōki was formed on January 1, 2005 as the result of the merger of the town of Kishimoto, from Saihaku District, and the town of Mizokuchi, from Hino District.

 Government

 Hōki has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Hōki, collectively with the other municipalities of Saihaku District, contributes three members to the Tottori Prefectural Assembly..
 In terms of national politics, the town is part of Tottori 2nd district of the lower house of the Diet of Japan.